Written by J. David Smith Published on 23 February 2017

 The other two options move the keyboard to a

-fixed state and thus don't need to be protected.
+fixed state and thus don't need to be protected. with

 an additional condition: